Counting Operations

 A loop runs its body multiple times.
 If the body contains k operations and the loop runs n times, the total operation count is approximately n × k.

-The diagram shows a loop that runs n times.
-Each iteration executes the operations inside the loop body.
-The operations outside the loop run once.
-The operations inside multiply by the number of iterations.
+A loop that runs n times executes the operations inside its body on every iteration.
+The operations outside the loop run once; the operations inside multiply by the number of iterations.
+(The Single loop row in the counter above shows this as 3n + 3.)

 Consider a function that sums an array.
 Getting the array length takes one operation.
 Initializing the total takes another.
 The loop runs n times.
-Each iteration reads an array element, reads the total, adds them, and stores the result—three operations per iteration.
+Each iteration reads an array element, adds it to the total, and stores the result—three operations per iteration (we simplify by not counting every read).
 The return statement adds one more.
 Total: 1 + 1 + (3 × n) + 1 = 3n + 3 operations.

 1def sum_array(arr):